 It is not unusual for carers to feel isolated during the investigation process.
 Some have told us that their supervising social worker has stopped visiting them or has been told to withdraw support.

 This shouldn’t be perceived as a personal attack, or that the social worker has “taken sides”.
 On the contrary, the temporary withdrawal of social worker support may be put in place to avoid any conflicts of interest during the inquiry.
-However, if you continue to have a child placed with you during an investigation, there should be arrangements put in place to continue with supervision for the placement.
+However, if you continue to have a foster child living with you during an investigation, arrangements to continue with supervision should be put in place.

 While Fosterline is not there to replace your fostering service or supervising social worker, we can provide you with advice, information, and support to help you throughout the process